-Shuttling between clear-eyed transparency and hallucinatory intensity, Jaymi’s spying makes him a player in the events that it causes.
+Ranging from clear-eyed transparency to hallucinatory intensity, Jaymi’s special sight itself starts affecting events, the more people come to know of it.
 There is the mystery of who keeps planting life-size wax models of severed heads or naked bodies of other characters, which are clearly designed to provoke Lucan.
 There is the mystery of a sinister, weaselly figure that keeps being glimpsed in the lonely high-rise apartment of depressive dreamer Pippa.
-And there are six relationships, present or past: the warmth and romance of Kim and Shigem; Jaymi’s and Alaia’s slow coalescence of love from their creative collaboration on these broadcasts; the humour and affection of Rik and Evelyn; the sensual violence of Lucan and Angel; the casual sensuality of Evelyn and Flames; and the impossibility and sadness of Angel and Pippa.
+And there are six relationships, present and past: the warmth and romance of Kim and Shigem; Jaymi’s and Alaia’s slow coalescence of love from their creative collaboration on these broadcasts; the humour and affection of Rik and Evelyn; the sensual violence of Lucan and Angel; the casual sensuality of Evelyn and Flames; and the impossibility and sadness of Angel and Pippa.

 Criss-crossing the town, these plays of power culminate when Jaymi and Alaia are compelled up onto the top of the concrete shell of a building overlooking the ocean, where Angel conducts the voltage of a climactic and indescribable dance of power between the three of them.

-In the aftermath of this, while contemplating one of the wax models of Angel in the van on the way back towards that beloved clump of skyscrapers that he calls home, Jaymi experiences a stab of horror and pity when he realises the shocking sacrifice that was involved in Pippa’s construction of this beautiful wax model.
-It reveals the depths of obsession and hopelessness in her infatuation with Angel—a person she stood no chance of ever being with.
+In the aftermath of this, while contemplating one of the wax models of Angel in the van on the way back to that beloved clump of Manhattan skyscrapers that he calls home, Jaymi experiences a stab of horror and pity when he realises the self-harming sacrifice that was involved in Pippa’s construction of this beautiful wax model.
+It reveals the depths of obsession and hopelessness in her infatuation with Angel – a person she stood no chance of ever being with.
 Feeling powerless anguish and compassion for Pippa at this realisation, Jaymi knows of no other response, as the van hurtles onwards, than to plant the gentlest of kisses upon the sleeping friend beside him, for whom he has just discovered the depths of a love that he’s been failing to notice in himself until now.